D1025/TownOfUsModified/README.md

 The Juggernaut is a Neutral role with its own win condition.\
 The Juggernaut's special ability is that their kill cooldown reduces with each kill.\
 This means in theory the Juggernaut can have a 0 second kill cooldown!\
-The Juggernaut is also a hidden role, meaning it will show up randomly and can not be toggled by percentages like other roles.\
 The Juggernaut needs to be the last killer alive to win the game.
 ### Game Options
 | Name | Description | Type | Default |